-24.3 Disaster Impacted Areas
+26.3 Disaster Impacted Areas

-As described in the initial Action Plan, and its amendments, the Government of Puerto Rico will use CDBG-DR funds solely for necessary expenses related to disaster relief, long-term recovery, restoration of housing, infrastructure, and economic revitalization in the impacted and distressed areas in Puerto Rico as identified in disaster declaration numbers DR-4336 and 4339.
+As described in the initial Action Plan, and its amendments, the Government of Puerto Rico will use CDBG-DR funds solely for necessary expenses related to disaster relief, long-term recovery, restoration of housing, infrastructure, and economic revitalization in the impacted and distressed areas in Puerto Rico as identified in disaster declaration numbers DR-4336, and 4339, DR-4473 and DR-4560.
 Through the Federal Register Vol. 83, No. 157 (August 14, 2018), 83 FR 40314, HUD identified that, for Puerto Rico, all components of the Island are considered "most impacted and distressed" areas.
-Therefore, these guidelines apply to all 78 municipalities of Puerto Rico.
+Therefore, for Hurricanes Irma and María, these Guidelines apply to all 78 municipalities of Puerto Rico.
+As per 86 FR 569, the Municipalities of Guánica, Ponce, Yauco, and Guayanilla, were the HUD-identified MID areas.
+Subsequently, HUD added Peñuelas, Lajas, and Mayaguez to this MID area through 87 FR 6364.

-24.4 Extension of Deadlines
+26.4 Extension of Deadlines

 The Program could extend deadlines on a case-by-case basis.
 The Program may decline to extend a deadline if such extension will jeopardize the Program's completion schedule or the schedule of an individual construction project.
-The aforementioned strictly applies to program deadlines or established program terms.
-Under no circumstance(s) does the faculty to extend deadlines apply to the established terms of time in these guidelines or any applicable federal or state law or regulation, or to the terms of times established in these guidelines to request a Program-based Reconsideration, administrative review and/or judicial review.
+The aforementioned-This strictly applies to program deadlines or established program terms.
+Under no circumstance(s) does the faculty to extend deadlines apply to the established terms of time in these Guidelines or any applicable federal or state law or regulation, or to the terms of times established in these Guidelines to request a Program-based Reconsideration, Administrative Review and/or judicial review.

-24.5 Established Periods of Time
+26.5 Established Periods of Time